Table of Contents

 1. Get Familiar With the Grant Options

 One of the keys to getting a small business grant is simply knowing what’s available.
-Some grant programs that offer funding to any kind of business, whereas others may be more selective as to which types of business owners they support.
+Some grant programs offer funding to any kind of business, whereas others may be more selective as to which types of business owners they support.

 For example, when searching for grant opportunities, you may come across: